Missing Toddler Believed Dead—With Mom Prime Suspect: Cops

 Quinton Simon, the Georgia toddler who captured headlines after disappearing a week ago, is believed to be deceased, police confirmed.

 Quinton went missing Oct.
-5 after his mother, Leilani Simon, texted his babysitter to tell her he would not be coming that day.
-Hours later, Simon reported the 20-month-old missing and allegedly told cops that his biological father had taken him.
-Police said that was not true.
+5, last seen at approximately 6 a.m. after his mother, Leilani Simon, texted his babysitter to tell her he would not be coming that day.
+At 9:40 a.m., Simon reported the 20-month-old missing and allegedly told cops that his biological father had taken him.
+Police said that was not the case.

 On Wednesday night, Chatham County police confirmed the worst case scenario was likely true: that Quinton was dead.